| The Ideal ManBy Peter Rashkin

 of a) the likelihood of executing innocents now and then and b)

+the promotion of violence by example.
 John said where he’s from, outside of Shanghai, it is much

 safer.
 “Women can walk the streets at night.
 No problems.”